janicria/sunflower/README.md

 However, if you'd like to run sunflower anyway on an x86 compatible computer you can run:
 ```
+cargo sdr build
-sudo dd if=target/x86_64-sunflower/release/bootimage-sunflower.bin of=/dev/DEVICE && sync
+sudo dd if=sunflower.bin of=/dev/DEVICE && sync
 ```
 replacing `DEVICE` with the USB you want to write sunflower to (usually `sda` or `sdb`).
 This will **WIPE EVERYTHING** on that drive, so think before running the command and double check you put in the **right device name**.

-You'll also need to enable the Legacy BIOS Boot option in your device's BIOS, as well as maybe having to disable Secure Boot and changing your boot order.
+You'll also need to enable the Legacy BIOS Boot option in your device's BIOS, as well as changing your boot order to boot into sunflower.

 ## System Commands